GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 - Early-onset VAP accounts for at least one-third of pneumonia cases in the critical care setting.
 This entity should be distinguished from late-onset episodes because of the different microbiologic spectrum, risk factors, and outcome.
 As pathogens causing aspiration pneumonia reflect the oropharyngeal microbial flora at time of aspiration, those causing early-onset VAP more likely reflect normal oral flora or pathogens responsible for community-acquired pneumonia (Streptococcus pneumoniae, Haemophilus influenzae, ).
 Nevertheless, multidrug-resistant (MDR) pathogens may also be involved in early-onset pneumonia, especially in settings with a high prevalence of antibiotic overuse.

-- Emergent intubation, prolonged MV through an endotracheal tube, repeated intubation and contaminated ventilator circuits increase the risk of VAP.
+- Emergent intubation, prolonged mechanical ventilation through an endotracheal tube, repeated intubation and contaminated ventilator circuits increase the risk of VAP.

 - Unnecessary intubation should be avoided at all times.
 Non-invasive positive-pressure ventilation (NIPPV) could be used as an alternative ventilation mode in some ICU patients.